AsahiLinux/docs/Distro:Differences-from-Arch-Linux-ARM.md

 SecureROM → iBoot1 → iBoot2 → m1n1 (stage 1) → m1n1 (stage 2) → U-Boot → GRUB (UEFI) → Linux → initramfs → Arch

 *SecureROM* and *iBoot1* are core system firmware and not managed by us. *iBoot2* and *m1n1 (stage 1)* are provisioned by the Asahi Linux Installer and not normally modified after initial install.
-Components after *m1n1 (stage 2)* are shipped and updated as Pacman packages.
+The components starting with *m1n1 (stage 2)* and later are shipped and updated as Pacman packages.

 ## Asahi Linux Core